Texas Law Enforcement Agencies

 Prior to the audit at your agency, you will receive notification of the date and time of the audit and who will be doing the audit.
-You will also be asked to prepare the following prior to the audit:
+You will receive a link for an online audit which must be completed.
+You will also be asked to prepare or submit the following prior to the audit:

-Following the audit, the agency will receive an email from DPS explaining the results.
-One of the following three possible emails will be sent:
+Following the online audit, the agency will receive an email from DPS scheduling the site visit and follow up.
+Upon completion, one of the following three possible emails will be sent:

 If an agency is found to be compliant, they will receive an email stating that they were found to be compliant.

 If an agency is non-compliant but fixes any issues during the audit, they will receive a compliant email outlining any issues corrected while the auditor was on site.
 This documents the non-compliance issues that were corrected and the agency is compliant.